 If you need to recline the backrest without elevating the leg rest, you may tend to slide forward on the seat.
 In this case, a chair with a tilt-in-space mechanism (where the seat and backrest tilt backwards maintaining a 90° angle between them) may be the best option (see the section on multi-adjustable deep seat chairs).

 Manually operated reclining chairs

-If using one of these chairs, it requires some arm and upper body strength to activate the movement.
+Some arm and upper body strength is needed to activate the movement of these chairs.
 A lever/handle is used to release the reclining mechanism while you lean back.
 Some require you to push back on the armrests, others to pull the armrests backwards.

 Electrically powered reclining chairs